 A. Valley of the Sun United Way stands in solidarity with community members and other organizations calling for systemic change.
 When we launched our 2020 priorities in January, Diversity, Equity and Inclusion were included in our plans.
 We've started this important work by looking inward first, and have developed a committee of staff and board members led by Dr. Maria Harper-Marinick and Ruben Alvarez to help assess and direct our work.
 That committee, with input from our community, will develop a plan for the most effective role Valley of the Sun United can play in building racial, economic, education and social equity in our community.

-A. By mobilizing trained financial coaches to help households build savings and create budgets.
+A. We address financial stability in our community by mobilizing trained financial coaches to help households build savings and create budgets.

 A. In response to COVID-19, United Way ramped up its Gifts-In-Kind program in 2020 to connect goods and services from our corporate partners to organizations with urgent needs.
 There have been numerous donations of products including Food, Water, PPE/face masks, disinfectants and personal hygiene items totaling more than $740,000 cash value.
 These materials have been collected and distributed across our network of nonprofit partners, schools and organizations who continue to have growing and urgent needs since March 2020.